LeopoldArkham/quickchat/README.md

 - Security: Audit the password situation: Can password sending be made safer?
 No point in hashing it on the client side (as I initially did), since the server would then simply expect the hash that the attacker intercepted.
+- CLI or web-based dashboard with simple analytics